NREL/SOEP-QSS/README.md

 Higher derivatives are needed for QSS2+ methods.
 These are available analytically for linear functions and we provide them for the nonlinear function examples.
-But in general higher derivatives may not be provided by the model description or via automatic differentiation or may not be available across an FMU interface so we may need some support for numeric differentiation.
+In general analytical higher derivatives may not be provided by the model description or via automatic differentiation or may not be available across an FMU interface so we need some support for numeric differentiation.
-A numeric differentiation variant of the linear function class was built to allow closer emulation of an environment where higher derivatives were not available analytically.
+Numeric differentiation variants of some of the function classes were built to allow emulation of an environment where analytical higher derivatives are not available.
 A simple and fast approach suffices for this purpose:
 * QSS2 does 2-point forward difference differentiation to allow reuse of one derivative evaulation.
 * QSS3 does 2 and 3-point centered difference differentiation to allow reuse of derivative evaluations.
+* Input variables of orders 2 and 3 are handled analogously to the corresponding QSS variable.

 A mechanism to specify a per-Variable differentiation time step is provided with defaulting to a global differentiation time step.